gcsescience.com 5 gcsescience.com

 A water softener uses an ion exchange column.

-An ion exchange column is a glass tube filled with a resin.
+An ion exchange column is a glass tube filled with a resin

-as water flows through the column.
+for sodium ions as the water flows through the column.

 Eventually, the column becomes saturated in calcium ions

+and stops being effective.
 The column can be regenerated

 by pouring sodium chloride solution (salt water) through it.